tony-landreth/CppND-Capstone-DBMS/README.md

 Movie data from GroupLens Research is used to demonstrate the system's functionality. (https://grouplens.org/datasets/movielens/)

+# Project Structure

+When a user issues a query, the QueryPlanner uses a Tokenizer to parse the query.
+The Tokenizer stores tokens in a TokenTree.
+Based on the contents of the TokenTree, the QueryPlanner builds a pipeline of PlanNodes.
+Each of the major SQL operators modeled in this project have their own PlanNode subclass.
+For example, `SELECT * FROM test_data WHERE title EQUALS 'The Fall';` causes the QueryPlanner to build a pipeline consisting of a `FileScan -> Selection -> Projection`.
+Different queries require different pipelines.

 ## Dependencies for Running Locally
 * cmake >= 3.7
   * All OSes: [click here for installation instructions](https://cmake.org/install/)